MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-started-search-in-sharepoint-online.md

 ## Step 1: Prepare for Microsoft Search in SharePoint

 Users can only find SharePoint content that's been indexed.
-Microsoft Search uses the same index for SharePoint content as classic search does, and SharePoint content is crawled automatically.
-[Learn about making sure SharePoint content can be found](https://docs.microsoft.com/sharepoint/make-sure-content-can-be-found).
+Microsoft Search uses the same index for SharePoint content as classic search does, and SharePoint content is crawled and indexed automatically.
+It's possible to hide certain site content from search, or limit which users can find it by searching, and this applies to both search experiences.
+[Learn how to limit which site content that can be found](https://docs.microsoft.com/sharepoint/make-sure-content-can-be-found).

 If your organization will use both classic search and Microsoft Search in SharePoint, [learn how to avoid impact from classic search settings on Microsoft Search in SharePoint](https://docs.microsoft.com/sharepoint/differences-classic-modern-search).